 This interface consists of the following:

 This area of the interface provides details about your email account quotas.
 It displays the total number of email accounts you can create.
 It also lists the current number of created email accounts.

 - The infinity icon (∞) indicates that your account has an unlimited quota.

-- The total number of accounts does not include the cPanel account’s default email account.
+- The total number of accounts does not include the cPanel account’s system user email account.

 - Some hosting providers allow their users to purchase quota increases.
 When this is available, the interface will display Buy More in this section.